oblac/jodd-site/content/email/1+index.md

 POP3 and IMAP servers implementations, **not all** methods work in the same way!
 This difference depends on server type.
-Commonly, POP3 has less features (e.g. not being able to fetch all folder names for GMail account), while IMAP server is reacher (e.g. it supports server-side search).
+Commonly, POP3 has less features (e.g. not being able to fetch all folder names for GMail account), while IMAP server is richer (e.g. it supports server-side search).
 {: .attn}

 During receiving, all emails are fetched and returned as an array of